 Focus on your breathing... focus intensely on your breathing

-Breathing is something you do not normal think about, it happens without your thoughts, so focusing on it...concentrating on breathing in slowly and breathing out slowly focusses your mind away from the things that are causing you stress or negative thoughts and gives you the space to be mindful of what is happening in that moment.
+Breathing is something you do not normally think about, it happens without your thoughts, so focusing on it...concentrating on breathing in slowly and breathing out slowly focusses your mind away from the things that are causing you stress or negative thoughts and gives you the space to be mindful of what is happening in that moment.

 “Belly Balloons”- Calm breathing teaches you to slow down your breathing when feeling angry, stressed or anxious